Child Support

 Under Colorado law, child support is determined by a formula.
 This formula considers several factors, including the income of both parents, the number of overnights the child spends with each parent, and the cost of health insurance and daycare.
 In general, the noncustodial parent is responsible for paying child support to the custodial parent.

-Contact us online or by calling (720) 586-4227 to speak to a Boulder child support lawyer.
+Contact us online or by calling (720) 586-4227 to speak to our Boulder child support lawyer.

 Send Us a Message